ysyk2021/empowerment-through-learning-unleashing-the-potential-within/src/chapter-3-3.md

-Chapter 2: Identifying Personal Motivations and Goals: Overcoming Fear and Self-Doubt in Pursuing New Knowledge
+Overcoming Fear and Self-Doubt in Pursuing New Knowledge
 ===============================================================================================================

 Identifying personal motivations and goals is an important step towards unleashing our potential through learning.
 However, fear and self-doubt can often hold us back from pursuing new knowledge.
 In this chapter, we will explore strategies for overcoming fear and self-doubt in pursuit of personal growth and development.